aaron-grau/curic/rails/readings/debugging-rails.md

 ## Byebug

-Models are tucked away from you and aren't openly exposed through a UI like views and controllers are.
-So it may be a little more difficult at times to work out if something is going wrong in your model.
-However this is where error messages will become your friend.
+Models are tucked away from you and aren't openly exposed through a UI like views and controllers.
+This may make it a little more difficult at times to work out if something is going wrong in your model.
+However, this is where error messages will become your friend.
 Look out for things that relate to your models such as:

   * Unknown attribute XYZ